 Mohe rang do Lal – Bajirao Mastani (2015)

-How I chose the Krishna Bhajans for this playlist?
+How I chose this playlist?

 I started with the ones I knew like Yashomato Maiyya & Mach Gaya Shor.
 YouTube suggestions helped me discover many more like Oh Kale Krishna.
 There are many songs that use the words, Krishna, Govinda and lately Radha, however, they have no relevance to Sri Krishna as such, so I let them go.
-There were others that were more relevant for the film than as Krishna Bhajans, so I let them go.
+There were others that were more relevant for the film than as bhajans, so I let them go.
 I chose the ones that celebrate Sri Krishna and his life.